Florida Consumer Collection Practices

 A person may not be held liable in any action brought under the act if that person shows by a preponderance of the evidence that the violation was not intentional and resulted from a bona fide error, notwithstanding the maintenance of procedures reasonably adapted to avoid that type of error.

 Lastly, the state statute is very clear that nothing in it can be interpreted to in any way limit or restrict the Federal Fair Debt Collection Practices Act.
 Instead, the state act is specifically in addition to the regulations of the federal act and therefore you can collect under both statutes for the same offense.

-If you or anyone you know is being pursued by a debt collector or creditor and have any questions about how to protect yourself and fight back, please contact us today!
+If you or anyone you know is being pursued by a debt collector or creditor and have any questions about how to protect yourself and fight back, please call (855-55-ROSEN) or contact us today!
 Let the lawyers and staff at the Law Offices of Evan M. Rosen serve you.

 More Information on Debt Defense:

 - Fair Credit Reporting Act (FCRA) & Fair and Accurate Credit Transactions Act (FACTA)